ocsmit/zed-r/README.md

 # zed-r
-r language support for zed
+Extension for Zed to support R